drtaissa/drtaissa.github.io/cv.md

 [ADS list of papers]("https://ui.adsabs.harvard.edu/search/q=%20au")

 ## ORAL PRESENTATIONS
+* February 2024, invited, *“Beyond gravity: What can Phantom and MCFOST models tell us about observables in binary AGB systems”*, Joint Franco-Australian 5th Phantom and MCFOST Users Workshop, Melbourne, Australia
+* September 2023, *“Isotopic ratios from (sub)millimetre observations of AGB stars”*, Nuclei in the Cosmos XVII, Daejeon, South Korea
+* July 2023, *“Using astrochemistry to understand orbital properties of AGB stars”*, Annual Scientific Meeting of the Astronomical Society of Australia, Sydney, Australia
+* June 2023, *“Using chemistry to constrain a (highly eccentric) binary orbit”*, Seminar, Macquarie University, Sydney, Australia
+* June 2023, *“Chemical Tracers of an Eccentric Binary Orbit”*, Seminar, Monash University, Melbourne, Australia (video)
 * February 2023, *“Wind shaping and other observational tracers of binary companions to AGB stars”*, Phantom and MCFOST Users Workshop, Melbourne, Australia
 * November 2021, *“The distribution of carbonaceous molecules and SiN around the S-type AGB star W Aql”*, IAU Symposium 366: The origin of outflows in evolved stars, Online
 * July 2021, invited, *“Late Stellar Evolution”*, The Future of Airborne Infrared/Submm Astronomy: Prospects and Opportunities, Online